TaqyNafis/CW2024-AnantaTaqyNafis/readme.txt

 2. **Controller Class**
    - Added `centerWindow()` function to center the game window when resized, with a listener for size changes.
-   - rename 'launchgame' function to 'startArcade'
+   - rename 'launchgame' function to 'startArcade' -rename class into ArcadeController and call LevelParentArcade when launching game

 3. **ShieldImage Class**
    - Updated image path for the shield from "shield.jpg" to "shield.png" using `IMAGE_NAME` variable with the `getResource` method.